octokit/octokit.net/CONTRIBUTING.md

 ### Running integration tests

-Octokit has integration tests that access the GitHub API, but they must be configured before they will be executed.
+Octokit has integration tests that access the GitHub API, but they require a bit of setup to run.
+The tests make use of a set of test accounts accessed via credentials stored in environment variables.

-There's a helper script to walk you through the process of setting the necessary environment variables to run the tests:
+Run the following interactive script to set the necessary environment
+variables:

 `.\script\configure-integration-tests.ps1`